napoleon101392/docs/docs/v1.4/setup/configuration.md

-You can learn how to set up your application credentials, modules, services, database and many more.
+ This page will initially teach you how to configure your application that includes the credentials, modules, services, database and many more.

+## Index

 - [app/modules.php](#module)
 - [bootstrap/path.php](#path)